 Even though things didn’t work out, perhaps that experience set me up to expect something special every time Valentine’s Day arrived.
 For many years I would wonder: will I be someone’s Valentine?
 Even in first grade, I was desperate to get attention and be loved.
 That feeling never went away, even as I grew taller.
 Here are several Valentines Day ideas for family that will help make sure everyone feels special and loved on this day.

 Creating A Valentine’s Day With Your Values

-Now that I am a professional Marriage and Family Therapist, I strongly believe that children should have a healthy appreciation for the holidays, Valentine’s Day included.
+Many family therapists strongly believe that children should have a healthy appreciation for the holidays, Valentine’s Day included.
 There is no reason to leave a child’s view of the day up to chance when parents can set a positive example for them at the beginning of their lives.

-Good parents can create an experience that makes everyone in the family feel included and loved in an appropriate and meaningful way.
+Parents can create an experience that makes everyone in the family feel included and loved in an appropriate and meaningful way.
 Parents are the ones who are best able to teach lessons on surviving rejection, as well.

 When working with adults, I often see people who do not know that they can feel love and be loved.
 These patients would have felt better as adults with guiding parents who taught them how to feel loved and, indeed, special from an early age.